The Silicon Valley Black Project Produced:

 Two years in the making “A Place at the Table” is a documentary that fills in the blanks where African Americans were forgotten or hidden from view.

 The story of the African American contribution to Silicon Valley should be shared with the young and old that are seeking careers in high tech.
 We have a rich history that must be shared.
 When you are confident that your people were part of the creation of an era you are most likely see your future as being much brighter and promising.

-The silicon Valley Black Project is preparing to produce another documentary that will further explore the contributions of African Americans in silicon valley.
+The silicon Valley Black Project is preparing to produce additional documentaries and shorts that will further explore the contributions of African Americans in silicon valley.
 A podcast is also available online, itunes “cottontales” for ongoing updates and conversations with current technologist.